vishnuvardhan148/AWS-netflixDataVisualization/README.md

-# 📊 Netflix Data Analysis with Amazon QuickSight
+# 📊 Serverless Netflix data dashboard built with AWS Lambda, S3, and Quicksight.

 This project uses **Amazon QuickSight** to analyze a **Netflix dataset**, providing interactive dashboards that uncover key insights about movies and TV shows. 🚀